merenlab/anvio/anvio/docs/artifacts/pan-graph-summary.md

 - `region_id`, `region_type`: details of the graph region the gene is found
 - `aa_sequence` or `dna_sequence` (omitted when `--quick-summary` is used): the gene sequence

-Additional columns in this file include per-source %(function)s data for each gene.
+Additional columns in this file include %(functions)s for each gene.

 ### REGIONS.txt